YouKnow74/StadiumSpotter-FE/README.md

 ## Web Application Models:
 ##modles.js group of files provided define a Mongoose model for each section, it imports the Mongoose library, which is an Object Data Modeling (ODM) library for MongoDB and provides a convenient way to define schemas and interact with the database.
-Then creates a Mongoose model for different sections such as: "Facility", "payments", "reservation","stadium" and "user" by using Schema".
+Then creates a Mongoose model for different sections such as: "Community", "payments", "reservation" and "user" by using Schema".
 The model represents a collection in the MongoDB database and provides an interface for interacting with the data.
 It allows import & export of these models in other parts of the web application and perform CRUD operations on different sections.:

 The break down of each section as follows along with their defined schema:

-- `/community`:  defines a Mongoose model for a "Facility" entity with a schema that includes two fields: "facility" and "image".
+- `/community`:  defines a Mongoose model for a "Communitty" entity with a schema that includes two fields: "community" and "image".
-   The model provides an interface for interacting with the "Facility" collection in the MongoDB database.
+   The model provides an interface for interacting with the "community" collection in the MongoDB database.

-- `/reservation`: defines a Mongoose model for a "Reservation" entity with a schema that includes several fields such as "date", "startTime", "endTime", "status", "price", "user", and "stadium".
-The "user" and "stadium" fields are object references to the "User" and "Stadium" models respectively.
-The model provides an interface for interacting with the "Reservation" collection in the MongoDB database.
+- `/reservation`: defines a Mongoose model for a "Reservation" entity with a schema that includes several fields such as add their album in separe web application for album.

-- `/library`: defines a Mongoose model for a "Stadium" entity with a schema that includes several fields such as "name", "image", "description", "size", "location", "price", "user", "communities", and "category".
-The "user", "communities", and "category" fields are object references to the "User", "Facility", and "album" models respectively.
-The model provides an interface for interacting with the "Stadium" collection in the MongoDB database.
+- `/library`: defines a Mongoose model for a "other library" entity with a schema that includes several fields such as "name", "image", "description", "size", "location", "price", "user", "communities", and "category".
+The "user", "communities", and "category" fields are object references to the "User", "community membership for other libraries", and "album" models respectively.
+The model provides an interface for interacting with the "Library" collection in the MongoDB database.

 -  `/payment`: defines a Mongoose model for a "Payment" entity with a schema that includes four fields: "status", "date", "price", and
     "reservation".
 The "reservation" field is an array of object references to the "Reservation" model.
 The model provides an interface for interacting with the "Payment" collection in the MongoDB database.
+But this for futur enhancement.

--   `/albums`: defines a Mongoose model for a "album" entity with a schema that includes several fields such as "category", "image", and "stadium".
-The "stadium" field is an array of object references to the "Stadium" model.
+-   `/albums`: defines a Mongoose model for a "album" entity with a schema that includes several fields such as "category", "image".
 The model provides an interface for interacting with the "album" collection in the MongoDB database.
+Separate web app available and designed.

 -   `/user`:  defines a Mongoose model for a "User" entity with a schema that includes several fields such as "firstName", "lastName", "userName", "emailAddress", "phoneNumber", "role", "password", and "image".
 The model provides an interface for interacting with the "User" collection in the MongoDB database.

+##Testing for backend;
+ postman is used for testing for all HTTP methods, application is tested on different localhosts;3000,3011, 3002,3001.

 ##  Web Application Usage